 Never in history has education changed so drastically than during the Pandemic of 2020.
-Watershed moments in history changed the way we taught, with radio at the turn of 20th century, a television in the 1950s, personal computing in the 1980s, and the internet in 1990s, but in the 2020s?
+Watershed moments in history changed the way we taught, with radio at the turn of the 20th century, television in the 1950s, personal computing in the 1980s, and the internet in the 1990s, but in the 2020s?
 It all happened in one fell swoop, having to dramatically switch to virtual learning.
-We all had to scramble to learn Zoom or Google Meet, maneuver Breakout Rooms, and navigate through countless collaborative apps.
-There was hardly any time to learn the new technologies of virtual learning, but with patience and perseverance, we’re all climbing this steep learning curve, and managing . . . perhaps simply surviving.